 The Competence Center Quantum Computing Baden-Württemberg operated by the Fraunhofer-Gesellschaft is the first of its kind in a Germany-wide network of competence centers on quantum computing operated by the Fraunhofer-Gesellschaft.
 The state government of Baden-Württemberg is providing a total of up to 40 million euros for the establishment and collaborative projects within the framework of the Competence Center Quantum Computing Baden-Württemberg over the period 2020 to 2024.
 The Fraunhofer Institute for Applied Solid State Physics IAF, based in Freiburg, is the coordinating lead for the competence center together with the Fraunhofer Institute for Industrial Engineering IAO, based in Stuttgart.
 Currently, six collaborative projects on quantum computing from the first round of calls for proposals are being funded by the state in the period 2021 and 2022.

-The cooperation between the Fraunhofer-Gesellschaft and the company IBM has enabled the first installation in Europe of an “IBM Q System” of the latest generation, currently the most commercially powerful quantum computer in Baden-Württemberg, at the headquarters of IBM Deutschland GmbH in Ehningen.
+The cooperation between the Fraunhofer-Gesellschaft and the company IBM has enabled the first installation in Europe of an “IBM Quantum System One” of the latest generation, currently the most commercially powerful quantum computer in Baden-Württemberg, at the headquarters of IBM Deutschland GmbH in Ehningen.
 Since the beginning of 2021, the new quantum computer will be used exclusively for research and development projects of science and industry within the competence center and network of the Fraunhofer-Gesellschaft and its partners.

 With the internationally visible research and development center, the state is pursuing the goal of stimulating a new quantum hardware and software industry in the country and strengthening start-ups and companies in the fields of micro- and nanoelectronics, photonics as well as quantum information technology.